Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 ### Generic dictionary loader

-When you have a number of simple enumerated lists of fairly static items, then instead of storing each list in its own table you can create a generic dictionary table that would store all of those items using a common structure.
+When you have a number of simple enumerated lists of fairly static items, then instead of storing each list in its own table, you can create a generic dictionary table that would store all of those items using a common structure.

 :::tip
 Storing enumerated lists in a generic dictionary can also allow you to define new lists dynamically in runtime.
 :::

 Each item would typically have its own *item type* and a string-based *item code* that serves as an ID within that type.
-It can also have a user-friendly *text* and possibly a collection of *named attributes* with their values, which you can store in a child table.
+It can also have the user-friendly *text* and possibly a collection of *named attributes* with their values, which you can store in a child table.

 If you have a service operation that returns all the dictionary data, such as `ReadDictionaryAsync`, it could return an `Output<ICollection<DictionaryItem>>` using the following structures.